 Things to Do at Great Smoky Mountains National Park

 This is not an exhaustive list of everything you could do at Great Smoky Mountains National Park.
 I would need months to compile that list.
-Instead, here’s the highlights that I think first time visitors to the Smoky Mountains should focus on.
+Instead, here’s the highlights that I think first time visitors to the Great Smoky Mountains should focus on.

 Hike to a Waterfall

-You’ll find so many different waterfalls at Great Smoky Mountains National Park that it’s going to be hard to narrow it down to just the few that you want to visit.
 Cataract Falls is just behind the Sugarlands Visitor Center, making it convenient, but also busy.
 Laurel Falls is a crowd favorite, but with that favoritism comes big crowds (I think it was the second busiest area I visited in the park!).
 Abrams Falls is my personal favorite, but getting here can be a challenge (see Cades Cove).
 Then there’s Fern Branch Falls which felt off the beaten path on the Porters Creek Trail.
 And that’s just four waterfalls that I visited.
 There’s plenty more than just those.

 So while you’re visiting Great Smoky Mountains National Park, get out, take a hike, and visit a waterfall.